Séance Time: Inspiration and writing

 The second series of Inside No. 9 was written in 2014 by the programme's creators Steve Pemberton and Reece Shearsmith.
-The idea for "Séance Time" began with the "trigger" of a séance, and the plot grew out of this, while the episode's title was taken from a line performed by David Warner in the film From Beyond the Grave.
+The idea for "Séance Time" began with the "trigger" of a séance, and the plot grew out of this, while the episode's title was taken from a line performed by David Warner in the 1974 film From Beyond the Grave.
 Shearsmith had previously taken part in a séance with The League of Gentlemen in a putatively-haunted house.
 He had heard tapping and seen movement on a ouija board, and believed he had experienced something supernatural until Mark Gatiss confessed that he was responsible.
 Shearsmith said that he and Pemberton had always wanted to do a séance-inspired story, but had never been able to find a new angle from which to approach the theme.
 "Séance Time", he thought, "felt a bit different" from how séances had previously been portrayed.
 The writers were unsure how to conclude the episode, and considered 15 to 20 different endings before settling on the one they used.
-The title of "Séance Time" was inspired by the line "It's séance time!", spoken by David Warner's character in the 1974 film From Beyond the Grave.